TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/python/index.md

 ---
-title: Capitalize in Python
-layout: default
+authors:
+- shubhragupta-code
 date: 2021-10-24
+featured-image: capitalize-in-every-language.jpg
 last-modified: 2021-10-24
-featured-image: capitalize-in-every-language.jpg
+layout: default
-tags: [capitalize, python]
+tags:
-authors: [shubhragupta-code]
+- capitalize
+- python
+title: Capitalize in Python
 ---

 Welcome to the [Capitalize](https://sampleprograms.io/projects/capitalize) in [Python](https://sampleprograms.io/languages/python) page!
 Here, you'll find the source code for this program as well as a description of how the program works.